johanmeiring/fishy-joe/README.md

 ## License

-This SDK is distributed under the MIT License.
+MIT.
 See the LICENSE file for more details.

 ## Donations